How To Test For STDs At Home

 3) Test At Home With a Partner

 For many of us, it can seem awkward to discuss sexually transmitted infections and diseases with our partners.
 That’s understandable, a healthy relationship begins with healthy communication.
 To that end, myLAB Box aims to help couples open up about their sexual health.
 Knowing each other’s status can lead to more comfortable, confident sexual experiences.

 Couples can test together using myLAB Box’s Love Box, a combination kit that includes two 8-panel at-home test kits.
 Even better, these tests are available in whatever combination is most appropriate for you and your partner – male and female; male and male; or female and female.
 Moving forward, this may even lead to newly uninhibited sexual experiences!
 After all, what could be more intimate than testing with your partner?

 Ultimately, myLAB Box wants to help you to learn your status.
-As 2018 approaches, make a resolution to take control of your sexual health.
+This year, make a resolution to take control of your sexual health.
 This year, don’t stress – just test!